Easy Chicken Casserole Recipe

 How to Store Leftover Chicken Casserole

-• Freezing: This casserole freezes beautifully.
-Just wrap it tightly with foil or store in a freezer-safe container.
-It’ll last for a couple of months.
-When you’re ready to eat, thaw it in the refrigerator overnight.
+If you want to freeze it, this casserole holds up really well.
+Just wrap it tightly in foil or use a freezer-safe container, and it’ll keep for a couple of months.
+When you’re ready to eat, thaw it overnight in the refrigerator.

-• Reheating Tips: You can reheat the casserole in the microwave or oven.
-If it seems a bit dry, just add a splash of chicken broth or milk to bring back its creamy texture.
+You can reheat it in the microwave or oven, and if it looks a little dry, a splash of chicken broth or milk will bring back that creamy texture.

 Our Top 3 Money-Saving Tips for This Recipe